unicode-org/message-format-wg/experiments/stasm/spec/syntax.md

 Expressions can be either of the following productions:

 - _Format calls_ start with a literal or a variable name, optionally followed by the formatting function and its named options.
-Formatting functions do not accept any positional arguments other than the number literal in front of them.
+Formatting functions do not accept any positional arguments other than the argument in front of them.
 - _Function calls_ are standalone invocations which start with the function's name optionally followed by its named options.
 Functions do not accept any positional arguments.

 ```